aces/Loris/modules/help_editor/help/help_editor.md

 # Help Editor

-This module displays existing help content for LORIS instrument pages
+This module displays existing help content for LORIS instrument pages.

 Use the *Selection Filter* section to search by Topic or Content keywords.